castillohair/enhancer-design/README.md

 ![plot](./readme_fig.png)

-**Design synthetic enhancers with activity specific to the hundreds of human cell types, tissues, and differentiation states.** Our method uses AI predictors of chromatin accessibility trained on the [DNase I Index dataset](https://doi.org/10.1038/s41586-020-2559-3).
+**Design synthetic enhancers with activity specific to the hundreds of human cell types, tissues, and differentiation states.** This repository contains code associated with the article [Castillo-Hair et al. *Programming human cell type-specific gene expression via an atlas of AI-designed enhancers*](https://doi.org/10.1101/2025.09.30.679565).
+We design synthetic enhancers using AI predictors of chromatin accessibility trained on the [DNase I Index dataset](https://doi.org/10.1038/s41586-020-2559-3).
 The list of potential enhancer targets can be found [here](https://static-content.springer.com/esm/art%3A10.1038%2Fs41586-020-2559-3/MediaObjects/41586_2020_2559_MOESM3_ESM.xlsx).

-This repository is part of the following article: Castillo-Hair et al. *Programming human cell type-specific gene expression via an atlas of AI-designed enhancers* (link coming soon).

 ## Contents

 The following main components are part of this project:

-- **Sequence-to-function predictors**.
+- **Sequence-to-function AI predictors**.
 The folder [`models`](./models) contains code to train predictors and to download pretrained weights.
-We use three predictor classes:
+We use three predictors:

-    - **DHS64**: predicts *chromatin accessibility* across [64 cell and tissue types](https://raw.githubusercontent.com/castillohair/enhancer-design/main/data/dhs_index/dhs64_training/selected_biosample_metadata.xlsx) selected from the DNase I Index.
+    - **DHS64**: predicts *chromatin accessibility* across a subset of [64 cell and tissue types](https://raw.githubusercontent.com/castillohair/enhancer-design/main/data/dhs_index/dhs64_training/selected_biosample_metadata.xlsx) selected from the DNase I Index.
     - **DHS733**: predicts *chromatin accessibility* across [all 733 samples from the DNase I Index](https://doi.org/10.1038/s41586-020-2559-3), including tissues, cell types, and states.
     - **DH64-MPRA**: predicts *enhancer activity* in 12 human cell lines.
 Developed by finetuning DHS64 models on activity measurements of ~9,000 enhancers collected by us via Massively Parallel Reporter Assays (MPRAs).